Vikramzcode/CODESOFT/SMS SPAM/README.md

 bash
 Copy code
-pip install numpy pandas matplotlib seaborn scikit-learn nltk Results
+pip install numpy pandas matplotlib seaborn scikit-learn nltk
-Initial Model Accuracy: The Naive Bayes model achieved an accuracy of X.XXX on the test data.
-Best Model Performance: After comparing with other models, the Logistic Regression model was selected for its balanced performance with an accuracy of X.XXX.

 Conclusion
 This project successfully demonstrates the detection of spam SMS messages using machine learning.
 Through careful data preprocessing, model training, and evaluation, a robust spam detection system was developed.
 This model can be effectively used to filter out spam messages and enhance user security.